Give Piece a Chance Part 2: An Entrepreneur Disrupts Chicago’s Food Scene

 According to industry trade publication Pizza Today, Piece Pizzeria and Brewery is the highest-grossing single location pizzeria in the United States.

-Joining us on this episode is our lifelong friend Stu Katz who provided wise counsel when Billy established his restaurants.
+Joining us on Give Piece a Chance Part 2 is our lifelong friend Stu Katz who provided wise counsel when Billy established his restaurants.

-In this second part of a two-part episode, we discover how:
+In this second part of a two-part podcast episode, we discover how:

 - Piece paired great pizza with award winning ales [starts at 2:08]